crhall-writing/crhall-writing.github.io/_poems/light-jacket.md

 it takes great deals of courage and grit
 to stop holding your world and let it spin

-and I saw acceptance I’d never seen
+and I an saw acceptance I’d never seen
-when I told her one day I’d need to leave
-she said she’d come see the mountains
+when I told her I’d be leaving next year she said she could come visit the mountains
-the first time she’d talked of life going on
+the first time she’d planned a world without him